IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

 `2022`
 **Berge, PS**.
+(Forthcoming July 2022).
+“The Table and the Tomb: Positioning Trans Power and Play in *Dungeons & Dragons*”.
+To be presented at Generation Analog 2022.
+Virtual Event.

+`2022`
+**Berge, PS**.
 (Forthcoming July 2022). “‘LET ALL PARTAKE IN THE SUFFERING’: *MÖRK BORG* As a Visual-Material Toolkit for Fan Remix”.
 To be presented at the Digital Games Research Association 2022 Conference.
 Guadalajara, Mexico.

 `2022`
 **Berge, PS** and Heslep, D.G.
-(Forthcoming 2022). “‘!pls deletethis’: How Discord Bots Perform and Center White Cismasculinity.”
-To be presented at the Console-ing Passions 2022 Conference.
+(2022). “‘!pls deletethis’: How Discord Bots Perform and Center White Cismasculinity.”
+Presented at the Console-ing Passions 2022 Conference.
 Orlando, FL.

 `2022`
 **Berge, PS**.
 (2022). "'But First We Need to Talk About Parallel Universes:' Vectorizing Trans Power in Videogames."
-To be presented at the Queering and Questioning Video Games Conference.
+Presented at the Queering and Questioning Video Games Conference.
 Hosted by MultiPlay.
 Virtual Event.

 `2022`
 Barnes, N., **Berge, PS** , Cato, F. (2022). “#UploadELO2022: Electronic Narratives of Hybridity.”
 Presented at the Electronic Literature Conference.
 Como, Italy.